LambdAurora/LambDynamicLights/HOW_DOES_IT_WORK.md

 AtomicStryker method can be found here: https://github.com/AtomicStryker/atomicstrykers-minecraft-mods/tree/1.14.3/DynamicLights

-Both methods suffer from a "laggy" dynamic lighting, the way the light moves is too much tied to the block positions as it only injects at luminance getters in `WorldChunk` or a lighting provider.
+Both methods suffer from a "laggy" dynamic lighting, the way the light moves is too much tied to the block positions as it only injects at light level getters in `WorldChunk` or a lighting provider.
 It will only provide the dynamic light value of the light source if the block position is the position of the light source.